It happened again. I read about something new. Something really cool. Something that would’ve been fun to participate in. But I wasn’t asked.

 There really is something about shedding light to the dark little parts I’d rather not tell you about.

-Jealously is meant to be kept in the dark because there it grows—fast and without being noticed.
+Jealously is not meant to be kept in the dark because there it grows—fast and without being noticed.
 It’s harder to stop after it’s grown vines around your heart and clouded your thinking.
 It overshadows common sense and distorts perception.

-It makes us think less of what God has purposed us for because we’re focused on what someone else has.
+Being jealous makes us think less of what God has purposed us for because we’re focused on what someone else has.

-Jealously causes us to lose what God has placed in front of us—we miss out on His plan for us.
+Being jealous causes us to lose what God has placed in front of us—we miss out on His plan for us.

 And the thing is, if it’s what God Himself designed, then it’s better than what we see somewhere else—because His plans for you were not meant for me, and His plans for me were not for you.